Canon 5D Mark III vs Nikon D5300

 An illustration of the physical size and weight of the Canon 5D Mark III and the Nikon D5300 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 5D Mark III – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is considerably smaller (31 percent) than the Canon 5D Mark III.
 Moreover, the D5300 is substantially lighter (49 percent) than the 5D Mark III.
 It is worth mentioning in this context that the 5D Mark III is splash and dust resistant, while the D5300 does not feature any corresponding weather-sealing.